 522 Post-Market Clinical Studies

-Boston Scientific has completed enrollment in all three 522 post-market clinical studies as originally committed following the Food and Drug Administration (FDA) Safety Notifications related to transvaginal mesh.
+Boston Scientific has completed the first of three 522 post-market clinical studies as requested by the Food and Drug Administration (FDA) Safety Notifications related to transvaginal mesh.
+The two ongoing studies have completed enrollment with the remaining data expected in 2019.

 For more information, visit the U.S. National Institute of Health’s registry and results database of publicly and privately supported clinical studies, www.clinicaltrials.gov.